Textile industry in Salem: Salem fabric

-Salem fabric (handicraft goods) earned recognization with Geographical Indication Registry (India).
+Salem fabric (handicraft goods) earned recognition with Geographical Indication Registry (India).

 History

 The history of hand loom and spinning mills dates back to pre-independence period in Salem.
-But till 1960's there were only less than 5 spinning mills.
+But till the 1960s there were fewer than 5 spinning mills.
 Private handloom weaving started thriving in the region along with the large scale cooperative sector handloom weaving and marketing units.
 Small scale hand dying units were started around the region to support the industry.

-Around 1980's the texindustry saw a massive growth.
+Around the 1980s the texindustry saw a massive growth.
 Many major spinning mills and waste spinning units came up into existence.
 Many Handloom societies and dye houses were established.
-New and Increased number of Power Loom units in places like Gugai, Ammapet, Attayampatti, Vennandur, Magudanchavadi, Rasipuram, Komarapalayam and Pallipalayam, Jalakandapuram and Ellampillai.
+New and Increased number of Power Loom units in places like Gugai, Ammapet, Attayampatti, Vennandur, Magudanchavadi, Rasipuram, Komarapalayam and Pallipalayam,Tharamangalam, Jalakandapuram and Ellampillai.
 But now there are more than 125 spinning mills, with modern weaving units and garment units.
 Garment export has established itself as one of the major business in the district.

 Established market linkages by the small business units directly exporting the cloth materials and garments made the industry grow in a fast pace.
 Easy access to necessary inputs like yarns and dying units have led to the customisation of garments even at the small scale customized products.